 For close to two centuries, the Society has gathered objects,

-The New Hampshire Historical Society's staff is prepared to assist you in general research on New Hampshire history and genealogy by using any sources found in our library or museum.
+The New Hampshire Historical Society's staff would be happy to assist you in general research on New Hampshire history and genealogy using sources found in our library or museum.
 Research services can be ordered online and by telephone or mail.
-For details, see the Research Services page or call the library reference staff at 603-856-0641.
+For details see the Research Services page or call the library reference staff at 603-856-0641.

-The Society owns three properties all centrally located in Concord,
+The Society owns three historic properties in Concord,

-The Society offers a variety of educational programs, including
+The Society provides a variety of educational programs including

 the state's first-ever New Hampshire history curriculum for grades K-12.